Friends "Yankee Shop" Models

 John F. Kurdzionak Stoneham MA Friends Models Yankee Shop Boston and Albany 4-6-6T tanker 3/4" scale 3-1/2" gauge

 It's June of 1987, and all is well.
-John Kurdzionak has just finished the 10th grade, and he is tending to his 3/4" scale "Friends Models" 4-6-6 Tanker at the Bass River Railroad in Litchfield, NH.
-It was John's love for THIS locomotive that began EVERYTHING you see on this website today.
+I have just finished the 10th grade, and am tending to my 3/4" scale "Friends Models" 4-6-6 Tanker at the Bass River Railroad in Litchfield, NH.
+It was my love for this locomotive that began everything you see on this website today.
 Thanks for visiting www.friendsmodels.com.

 Counter